 My first job interview for a position after college was an interesting one.
 The person interviewing me, who would later become my boss, was a great person and I liked talking with him.

-I was surprised, however, at the massive pile of clutter on his desk when I walked into his office for the first time.
+I was surprised, however, at the massive pile of clutter on his desk.
 While I worked there he’d occasionally clear it off, but most of the time it was full of papers.

 This book is a follow-up to The Life-Changing Magic of Tidying Up and will help you finally have an office space that you’re proud of and happy to spend time in!